 The dispersion relation measured above 0.25~meV energy transfer was analyzed using the same model Hamiltonian as previously adopted for the $x=0.06$ material \cite{PovarovWulfHuvonen2015}.
-The parameters of the model are the single-ion anisotropy $D$; the nearest and next-nearest neighbor exchange constants along the $c$ axis $J_c$ and $J_{c2}$; coupling along the crystallographiv $a$ axis $J_a$ and a diagonal coupling connecting to nearest-neighbor Ni$^{2+}$ sites from the two inter-collated Bravais lattices in the body-centered structure of DTNX \cite{PovarovWulfHuvonen2015,TsyrulinBatistaZapf2013}.
+The parameters of the model are the single-ion anisotropy $D$; the nearest and next-nearest neighbor exchange constants along the $c$ axis $J_c$ and $J_{c2}$; coupling along the crystallographic $a$ axis $J_a$ and a diagonal coupling connecting to nearest-neighbor Ni$^{2+}$ sites from the two inter-collated Bravais lattices in the body-centered structure of DTNX \cite{PovarovWulfHuvonen2015,TsyrulinBatistaZapf2013}.
 The dispersion was calculated within the GSWT/RPA framework as in Ref.~\cite{PovarovWulfHuvonen2015}.
 The parameters were at all times constrained to give the gap energy as estimated from the local structure factor.
+Least-squares Levenberg-Marquardt fitting with initial parameters from Ref.~\cite{PovarovWulfHuvonen2015} showed rapid and robust convergence.
 The result of the fit is plotted in a solid line in Fig.~\ref{Fig-disp}(a).
-The fitted parameter values are tabulated in Table~\ref{Parameter_values} for a direct comparison with those previously determined for $x=0.06$.
-From this it becomes obvious that the two-fold reduction of the spin gap results from a very subtle change in the balance between single ion anisotropy and $c$-axis exchange interactions, particularly the $D/J_c$ ratio.
+The fitted parameter values and variances are tabulated in Table~\ref{Parameter_values}.
+Note that the relative variances are very small, on the level of systematic inaccuracies such as the spectrometer calibration.
+From a direct comparison with parameters previously determined for $x=0.06$ it becomes obvious that the two-fold reduction of the spin gap results from a very subtle change in the balance between single ion anisotropy and $c$-axis exchange interactions, particularly the $D/J_c$ ratio.